Babuyan Marine Corridor IMMA

 Physeter macrocephalus, Globicephala macrorhynchus, Pseudorca crassidens,

-Feresa attenuata, Peponocephala electra, Kogia sima, Stenella attenuata, Stenella longirostris, Tursiops truncatus, Grampus griseus, Lagenodelphis hosei
+Feresa attenuata, Peponocephala electra, Kogia sima, Stenella attenuata, Stenella longirostris, Tursiops truncatus, Grampus griseus, Lagenodelphis hosei, Steno bredanensis, Megaptera novaeangliae

 Download fact sheet

 The waters around the Babuyan Islands, northern Luzon, in the Philippines serve as the only known wintering/breeding ground of humpback whales (Megaptera novaeangliae) in the Philippines.
 These whales are part of the Western North Pacific Distinct Population Segment (DPS), one of only four DPSs to be listed as Endangered under the U.S. Endangered Species Act, when most others were delisted in 2016.
-A photo identification catalogue of 234 individual whales reveals that 20-55% of whales are re-sighted annually, indicating a relatively high rate of site fidelity.
+A photo identification catalogue of 230 individual whales reveals that the proportion resighted annually is 42.61%.
+A within-region return index of 3.41 may indicate a small population utiilising this breeding ground with a high rate of return (Acebes et al. 2021).
 Group composition and behaviour observed during sightings confirm the area’s importance for mating, calving and nursing.
 The IMMA also hosts a small resident population of rough-toothed dolphins (Steno bredanensis), which are rarely observed in the Philippines but are one of the most commonly encountered species in the Babuyan Marine Corridor.
 Furthermore, this IMMA which is also a marine Key Biodiversity Area (KBA), is home to 11 other species of cetaceans as well as whale sharks, sea turtles and numerous species of fish and corals.

 Description of Qualifying Criteria